gx9702/UA-TypeRepository/ADI/ReferenceTypes/HasOutput/readme.md

 <!-- objecttype -->
 ## HasOutput
+TargetNode is exposing an output value of a ChemometricModel.
 The representation of the HasOutput ReferenceType in the address space is shown in the following table:

 |Name|Attribute|